CosmoStat/shapepipe/docs/pipeline_tutorial.md

 and stacks) in a given sky area.
 These can then be copied to a dedicated directory (or linked using symbolic links), or downloaded to a local machine.

+### Selection of exposures.

+Option 1.
+Selection by area from log file.

 ## Single-exposures processing

 ### Spliting